CHN-ShowMaker/Biomechanics-ToolBox/README.md

 conda activate bio
 pip install -r requirements.txt
 ```

+## Example Data

+The `examples/` folder in this repository contains three sample C3D files (from the [C3D website](https://www.c3d.org/sampledata.html)) that you can use to test the toolbox workflow.

+You can also download more sample files from the [C3D website](https://www.c3d.org/sampledata.html) for testing.

 ### Quick Start
 1. **Prepare data**: place your C3D files in a folder, e.g., `data/`.